brefphp/laravel-bridge/README.md

 ## Installation

-First, be sure to make yourself familiar with Bref and [its Laravel bridge](https://bref.sh/docs/frameworks/laravel.html).
+First, be sure to familiarize yourself with Bref and its guide to [Serverless Laravel applications](https://bref.sh/docs/frameworks/laravel.html).

 Next, install the package and publish the custom Bref runtime: